Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration
 - *Content for value true*
-  Enter the content that is mapped to the string attribute when the boolean value equals true, which means that the checkbox is selected or the toggle is active.
+  Enter the content that is mapped to the string attribute when the boolean value equals true, which means that the checkbox is selected or the toggle is enabled.
 - *Content for value false*
-  Enter the content that is mapped to the string attribute when the boolean value equals false, which means that the checkbox is not selected or the toggle is inactive.
+  Enter the content that is mapped to the string attribute when the boolean value equals false, which means that the checkbox is not selected or the toggle is disabled.